romainreignier/robot2017/README.md

 # robot2017

-Software for the robot 2017.
+Software for the robots 2018.

 - `firmware`: firmware of the NucleoL476 board, based on ChibiOS RTOS.
 - `ros_ws`: workspace ROS to be run on the embedded computer.

 ## System dependencies

-Ubuntu 16.04 with `ros-kinetic-dektop-full` is needed.
+For the development, Ubuntu 16.04 with `ros-kinetic-dektop-full` is needed.

+Plus:

+- `python-catkin-tools`

 ## Build